-The tenth annual Running of the Turkeys through downtown York will take place at 8 a.m. on Thursday, November 28.
-First Presbyterian and Trinity United Methodist churches will host the event, which will start on the corner of Liberty and Roosevelt Streets, adjacent to the Trinity parking lot.
+The eleventh annual Virtual Running of the Turkeys through downtown York will take place virtually during the week of Thanksgiving from November 21 to November 28.
+First Presbyterian and Trinity United Methodist churches will host the event.

 People Attempting to Help, or PATH, will receive the proceeds and donations along with the Grace and Mercy Soup Kitchen of the Wesley United Methodist.
 With partner grocery stores buying less food and therefore donating less, PATH’s inventory is at an all time low, while its client base continues to grow.
 Started in 1982 by the Western York County Christian Ministers Association, PATH has been serving the citizens of York and its outlying environs for 25 years.
 The not for profit organization includes a food pantry and associated thrift store and provides emergency aid for utilities and other needs for those in crisis.

 If you have any questions about this race, click the button below.Questions?

 Like this page and invite your friends on Facebook.

 Please complete the following survey to help us better understand your race experience.